karlotness/adrt/docs/develop.maintain.rst

 ===========

-The sections below list some required steps for maintaining this package.
-In particular, the process for releasing a new version, and for modifying the version ranges for dependencies.
+The sections below list some required steps for maintaining this package, in particular, the process for releasing a new version, and for modifying the version ranges for dependencies.

 Release
 -------

-The release process is largely automated, the main steps are:
+The release process is largely automated; the main steps are:

 #.
 Update ``__version__`` in ``__init__.py`` and commit
 #.
 Add a Git tag for the new version